 the adult social care sector can respond to current and future challenges, meeting demand for care in a sustainable way.

-We will be working with partners and stakeholders across England to:
+We are working with partners and stakeholders across England to:

 Build up evidence about the process of innovating in adult social care and what influences that process, including the role of infrastructure for supporting innovation.